helloamandamurphy/tasker-frontend/DevLog.md

 ### 3 April
 -Completed Video 8; Added to NavBar; cleared up issue with Logout not clearing the lists in the Redux store

+### 23 April
+-Finally completed Video 10; Added a show page for the individual lists; started working on the edit functionality for a List.
+-Completed Video 11; Have issues to resolve with Edit List feature that will be resolved with video 12, and then it will be time to assess what's left to do.

+### 24 May (Woof, that was a long break)
+-Finally resolved Edit Form issues
+-Updated dependencies due to security issues